 Yelp!
 A Gym As Soon As You Can

-In addition to looking up some of the best restaurants in your new neighborhood, make some time to look up nearby gyms that you can join as soon as you arrive.
-Trust me, if you can spend a couple of seconds on your iPhone looking up 4+ star restaurants on yelp!, you can easily take a couple more seconds to search local gyms in the area.
+In addition to looking up some of the best restaurants in your new neighborhood, take some time to look up nearby gyms that you can join as soon as you arrive.
+Trust me, if you can spend a couple of seconds on your iPhone looking up 4+ star restaurants on yelp!
+You can easily take a couple more seconds to search local gyms in the area.

 Not a gym fan?
 Why not kickbox or dance it up?

 These days, disliking the gym is not an adequate excuse for no exercise.
-There are plenty of different types of fitness classes and activities that are fun, challenging and great for raising your fitness levels and know-how.
-Some of these include martial arts (kickboxing, Brazilian jiu jitsu, boxing), dance (salsa, hip hop, modern, ballet) and yoga.
-If you’re adventurous enough to be a travelling nurse, then signing up for a beginner’s class in martial arts or dance should be a walk in the park.
+There are plenty of different types of fitness classes and fun, challenging, and great activities for raising your fitness levels and know-how.
+Some of these include martial arts (kickboxing, Brazilian jiu-jitsu, boxing), dance (salsa, hip hop, modern, ballet), and yoga.
+If you’re adventurous enough to be a travel nurse, then signing up for a beginner’s class in martial arts or dance should be a walk in the park.

 The Home Gym Alternative